Skip to Main Content

 Central Idea:

-• Scientists use processes to investigate the transformation of Earth's surface.
+• Scientists use scientific processes to investigate the transformation of the natural world.

 Lines of Inquiry: